balantaim/EmailSender/README.md

 # This is Spring mail sender example

-Before testing it add you gmail account and app password in "application.properties": spring.mail.username=<gmail>
+Before testing it add your gmail account and app password in "application.properties":

+spring.mail.username=<gmail>
 spring.mail.password=<app pasword>